encore428/minesweeper/README.md

 ## Documentation

-Beside using intuitive class, attribute/property, and method names, the code also contain in-line documentation whenever around important or non-apparant program logics.
+Program code uses intuitive class, attribute/property, and method names.

 There are in-program comments to explain key segments of program logic.

-The idx attribute is used for each Slate.
-This attibute is for printing tracing statements for debugging purpose only.
+The idx attribute for each Slate is for printing tracing statements for debugging purpose only.
 The index is not used otherwise.

-The tracing statements clearly denote what the analyis it is performing.
+The tracing print statements clearly denote what the analyis it is performing.
+Those statement can be used to annimate the progress of the slate analysis, flag planting, and slate opening process if interface to front-end.

+## Further enhancement

+Program can be further enhanced to perform iterative what-if analysis to open safely more slates.

+Beyond logical analysis that returns results with certainty, the program can also be enhanced to, when there is no clue to open further slates, compute the possibilty of each un-exposed slate, and to pick the one with the lowest probability to open.

+Eventually, the human player can be eliminated.

 **Api**